txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 - the inner scope may outlive the outer scope

-This covers the case where the program requires that you move all of the values because Clone’ing is too expensive and the scope doing the work may outlive the scope of the caller.
+This covers the case where the program requires that you move all of the values because Clone’ing is too expensive and the scope that is doing the work may outlive the scope of the caller.

-A real example is having two tasks in your program, one that reads data from a socket, and one that processes the data in a longer running computation.
+A real example is having two tasks in your program, one that reads data from a socket, and one that processes the data in a longer-running computation.

 The task reading data from the socket could theoretically pass references to the tasks processing the data, but there is a problem with that.
 If the task processing the data takes longer to complete than the task reading data from the buffer, the processing task will outlive the buffer reading task.